1000 Fort Duquesne Blvd, Pittsburgh, PA 15222

 Components of the proposal

-- Designation of one to three topic areas, one or two specific audiences, and for potential Committee/SIG-designated sessions, one or two Committees/SIGs.
+- Designation of one to three topic areas, and one to three specific audiences.

 - Please select the type of session best suited for your proposal.
 Strive for a strong fit between what you intend to accomplish and the type of session you choose.